 Raster images: GIMP and Krita

 I have used GIMP and Krita so far and liked both.
 GIMP has been around forever and has made big steps towards usability in the last years.
-The days of screaming at the monitor because it just. won’t. fucking. draw. for mysterious reasons are fortunately over, but I’m currently falling out of love with its weird/clunky UI for object manipulation, so I suspect I’ll be using Krita more in the future.
-Plus, that comes with some vector tools as well and I love vectors.
+The days of screaming at the monitor because it just. won’t. fucking. draw. for mysterious reasons are fortunately over, but I fell out of love with its weird/clunky UI for object manipulation.

 Vector images: Inkscape <3